Memset/sftpcloudfs/README.md

-    --syslog              Enable logging to system logger (daemon facility) -v, --verbose         Show detailed information on logging --pid-file=PID_FILE   Full path to the pid file location --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --keystone-auth       Use OpenStack Identity Service (Keystone, requires keystoneclient) --keystone-auth-version=VERSION
+    --syslog              Enable logging to system logger (daemon facility) -v, --verbose         Show detailed information on logging --pid-file=PID_FILE   Full path to the pid file location --uid=UID/USER        UID or USER to drop the privileges to when in daemon mode --gid=GID/GROUP       GID or GROUP to drop the privileges to when in daemon mode --keystone-auth       Use OpenStack Identity Service (Keystone, requires keystoneclient) --keystone-auth-version=VERSION
                           Identity API version to be used, default: 2.0